2006 Macau Grand Prix

-The 2006 Macau Grand Prix (formally the 53rd Polytec Macau Grand Prix) was a motor race for Formula Three (F3) cars that was held on the streets of Macau on 19 November 2006.
-Unlike other races, such as the Masters of Formula 3, the 2006 Macau Grand Prix was not a part of any F3 championship, but was open to entries from all F3 championships.
-The race itself was made up of two races: a ten-lap qualifying race that decided the starting grid for the 15-lap main race.
-The 2006 race was the 53rd running of the Macau Grand Prix and the 24th for F3 cars.
+The 2006 Macau Grand Prix (formally the 53rd Polytec Macau Grand Prix) was a Formula Three (F3) car race held on 19 November 2006, on the streets of Macau.
+Unlike other races, such as the Masters of Formula 3, the 2006 Macau Grand Prix was not part of any F3 championship, but was open to entries from all F3 championships.
+The race itself was made up of two races: a ten-lap qualifying race that set the starting order for the 15-lap main race.
+The 2006 race was the 53rd Macau Grand Prix and the 24th for F3 cars.

-The Grand Prix was won by Raikkonen-Robertson Racing driver Mike Conway, having finished seventh in the previous day's qualification race which was won by Kamui Kobayashi of ASM Formule 3.
+Mike Conway of Raikkonen-Robertson Racing won the Grand Prix after finishing seventh in the previous day's qualification race won by Kamui Kobayashi of ASM Formule 3.
 Conway took the lead after a multi-car accident between Kobayashi, Paul di Resta and Marko Asmer on the first lap of the race and held it to claim the first victory for a British driver in the Macau Grand Prix since Darren Manning in the 1999 edition.
-Second place went to Richard Antinucci, competing for ASM Formule 3, while third was TOM'S driver Adrian Sutil.
+Richard Antinucci of ASM Formula 3 finished second, while TOM'S driver Adrian Sutil finished third.

 Background and entry list

 The Macau Grand Prix is a Formula Three (F3) race considered to be a stepping stone to higher motor racing categories such as Formula One and has been termed the territory's most prestigious international sporting event.
-The 2006 Macau Grand Prix was the 53rd running of the event and the 24th time it was held to F3 regulations.
+The 2006 Macau Grand Prix was the event's 53rd running and the 24th under F3 rules.
 It took place on the 6.2 km 22-turn Guia Circuit on 19 November 2006 with three preceding days of practice and qualifying.

-In order to compete in Macau, drivers had to compete in a Fédération Internationale de l'Automobile (FIA)-regulated championship meeting during the calendar year, in either the FIA Formula 3 International Trophy or one of the domestic championships, with the highest-placed drivers given priority in receiving an invitation to the race.
-Within the 32 car grid of the event, each of the four major F3 series were represented by their respective champion.
+Drivers had to compete in a Fédération Internationale de l'Automobile (FIA)-regulated championship race in 2006, either in the FIA Formula 3 International Trophy or one of the domestic championships, with the highest-placed drivers earning priority in being invited to the race.
+Each of the four major F3 series had a champion on the event's 32-car grid.
 Paul di Resta, the F3 Euro Series champion, was joined in Macau by British title victor Mike Conway, Italian series winner Mauro Massironi and Japanese champion Adrian Sutil.
 The other F3 series champion in the entry list was James Winslow, the Asian F3 champion.
 He was joined by Spanish F3 Championship runner-up Roldán Rodríguez.
-Five Macanese drivers received invitations to take part in the Grand Prix: Rodolfo Ávila, Michael Ho, Lei Kit Meng, Lou Meng Cheong and Jo Merszei.
+Five Macanese drivers received invitations to compete in the race: Rodolfo Ávila, Michael Ho, Lei Kit Meng, Lou Meng Cheong and Jo Merszei.
+F3 Euro Series runner-up Sebastian Vettel was the pre-race favourite for victory.